ptti/ptti.github.io/README.md

-## Computational models for Population-wide Testing, Tracing and Isolation
+# Computational models for Population-wide Testing, Tracing and Isolation

-### Multi-paradigm modelling environment in Python
+## Multi-paradigm modelling modelling in Python

 The [PTTI software package] is designed for running epidemiological models with interventions.
 It contains the models used in our technical